Cornish Myths & Legends -Saturday December 6th 2014

 During the day, children can visit Santa Claus in his grotto, on Liskeard’s Fore Street.
 There will be face painting, opportunities for children to write that special letter to Santa, and each child will receive a small present.
 There will be themed activities around the town including storytelling and craft activities for children in Liskeard’s Museum on Pike Street.

-As night falls, the lantern procession led by Liskeard Silver Band, Father Christmas, Liskeard Carnival Queen, and a Christmas shadow ‘piccy tree’, will weave its way, from the Cattle Market Car Park, through the streets of Liskeard, local people carrying their spectacular lanterns inspired by Cornish Christmas tales and traditions.
+As night falls, the lantern procession led by Liskeard Silver Band, Father Christmas, Liskeard Carnival Queen, and a Christmas shadow ‘piccy tree’, will weave its way, from the Cattle Market Car Park, through the streets of Liskeard, local people carrying their spectacular lanterns inspired by Cornish Myths and Legends.
 The procession stops on the Parade in the centre of town where there will be a sound and light display, the Christmas tree will be lit and there will be a short firework display.
 The procession then returns to the Cattle Market Car Park for dispersal.